zextras/tech-doc/source/carbonio/install/scenarios/scenario-fullredundant.rst

 * Node 6: Proxy
 * Node 7: Proxy
 * Node 8: Mailstore & Provisioning
-* Node 9: Files, Tasks
+* Node 9: Mailstore & Provisioning
 * Node 10: Files, Tasks
-* Node 11: Docs and Editor, Preview
+* Node 11: Files, Tasks
 * Node 12: Docs and Editor, Preview
-* Node 13: Video Server & Video Recording
+* Node 13: Docs and Editor, Preview
 * Node 14: Video Server & Video Recording
+* Node 15: Video Server & Video Recording

 .. hint:: To reduce the number of the VMs or IP addresses required by this scenario, you can use the same VM for example for one of the